peterstieg/100-days-of-code/log.md

 **Today's Progress**:

+**Artifical Intelligence**:
-A, **Artifical Intelligence**: Finished categorization and clustering models on Azure machine learning.
-Started to read the ML documentation on its various modules.
+1, Finished categorization and clustering models on Azure machine learning.
+2, Started to read up on the modules in the #AI tool's documentation..

 **Thoughts:** It ain't over till it's over.